Bitter Automotive: SC

 Along with the introduction of the convertible in 1981, a four-wheel-drive version of the coupé was also added.
 The four-wheel-drive system was developed by Ferguson Research who also offered it for installation into the Opel Senator/Vauxhall Royale.
+Only a handful of these were built.

-In 1984, Bitter announced at the New York Auto Show that it would enter into a limited marketing agreement with GM to sell the sedan version in the United States, through participating Buick dealerships.
+In 1984, Bitter announced at the New York Auto Show that it would enter into a limited marketing agreement with GM to sell the coupé version in the United States, through participating Buick dealerships.
 By being able to offer a premium European product, GM had hoped to regain market share lost to BMW at the time.
 The option of importing Opel cars was dismissed on the basis that it was perceived to be an entry-level brand, relative to BMW's premium status.
 Ultimately, fewer than a dozen Buick dealers (mostly in the metro New York City area) would bear the Bitter signage, resulting in minimal sales.
-Bitter's failure was based on its business model, and the diminishing trend of rebodying other manufacturers' vehicles, which became unpopular by the 1980s.
+The American introduction of the car was handled by Bitter Automobile of America, which was headquartered in Chicago and co-headed by Erich Bitter and Chicago business mogul Lee Miglin.
+The failure was based on its business model - with costs increasing and car manufacture becoming ever more complex, the market for rebodying other manufacturers' vehicles had been diminishing for decades.

+1984 model cars were made to meet federal emissions standards by an independent importer, but engine components were melting and the cars were not making advertised power.
+For 1985, Bitter received help from Porsche and the cars were fitted with an oxygen sensor and a catalytic converter from Porsche.
+The version cleaned by Porsche develops 200 hp at 5100 rpm and 236 lbft at 2400 rpm.